gameday-guru/model-builder/README.md

 ```

 ### Staging
-You can work with `Table` data in a safe staging environment referrd to as the draft.
+You can work with `Table` data in a safe staging environment referred to as the draft.
 You modify read and write behavior as follows.

 ```python
 class ReadMode(Enum):